dictyBase/Migration/stock-data-migration/export.md

 JOIN CGM_CHADO.dbxref d ON d.dbxref_id = sc.dbxref_id;
 ```

----

-#### TO VERIFIED
 ```sql
 /* Strain phenotype (6063) -> strain_phenotype.tsv (7742) */
 SELECT sc.strain_name, sc.phenotype
 FROM CGM_DDB.stock_center sc;
 ```

-***Strain phenotype possible conflict***: there are 1425 strains with phenotypes annotated in the database.
-However, the file `strain_phenotype.tsv` has 4,254 unique DB_ids, which means that strain phenotypes come from the following statement:

 ```sql
 /* Phenotype (7742) -> strain_phenotype.tsv */